rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 ##### Wrong solution

 I'm not the first programmer who obfuscated our application.
-The previous one made a horrible terrifying mistake and I don't want you to make the same one.
+The previous one made a horrible, terrifying mistake and I don't want you to make the same one.

-In order to resolve obfuscated names at runtime, he brought whole obfuscation map (in form of two files that should be xor'ed) in final jar, made special class for resolving original names to obfuscated ones.
+To resolve obfuscated names at runtime, he brought whole obfuscation map (in the form of two files that should be xor'ed) in the final jar, made a special class for resolving original names to obfuscated ones.

-In that way he made this single class the most important link of the anti-decompilation chain.
+In that way, he made this single class the most important link in the anti-decompilation chain.

 Don't do that!

 #### Resource names

-Because class' full name probably changed, loading resources relative to class' path will fail.
+Because class's full name probably changed, loading resources relative to class's path will fail.

-To fix that, just relocate resource to appropriate place.
+To fix that, just relocate resource to the appropriate place.

 ```proguard
 -adaptresourcefilenames